Ashok Saraf: Personal life

-He is married to actress Nivedita Joshi-Saraf in 1990.
-They married at the Mangueshi Temple in Goa, where Saraf's family is originally from.
-They have a son named Aniket Saraf who is a chef.
+Saraf married actress Nivedita Joshi Saraf, who is about 16 years younger than him, in 1990 at the Mangueshi Temple in Goa; the temple has since been regarded by the couple as their family deity.
+They have a son named, Aniket Saraf, who works as a chef.

-Saraf survived a major car accident in the year 2012 on the Mumbai Pune Expressway near Talegaon.
+Saraf survived a major car accident in 2012 on the Mumbai Pune Expressway near Talegaon.